atedja/gtunnel/README.md

 Once closed, Tunnel will reject all new incoming data without panic, and your reader can flush out the remaining data in the channel buffer and other blocked goroutines are unblocked naturally.
-You can call `Wait()` to block current execution thread until there is no more data in the channel.
+You can call `Wait()` to block current execution thread until tunnel is fully closed.

 See Example below, or read the `tunnel_test.go` for extreme cases.